mhowlett/NNanomsg/README.md

 I've included a Vagrantfile that builds a VM with nanomsg and mono installed which can be used to run the test project.

+You will need to set the 'Platform Target' to x86 in any project that references NNanomsg.